chombo-discharge/chombo-discharge/Docs/Sphinx/source/Applications/StreamerInceptionModel.rst

 Print report
 -------------

-Use ``StreamerInceptionStepper.print_report`` to print out values at the end of the simulation.
+Use ``StreamerInceptionStepper.print_report`` to print out values for voltages, maximum :math:`K`, critical volume, and Rdot (time to appearance of electrons within the critical volume)  at the end of the simulation.
 For example:

 .. code-block:: bash